Skip to content

 After a lengthy stay in a psychiatric hospital against her will, the medical team decided that Ivy, 66, had to move to an elderly mentally infirm (EMI) care home.
 Ivy had tried to escape from the hospital ward on several occasions.
 She wanted to go back to her own home but her psychiatrist said she would not be safe at home, even with carers.

-The medical team said Ivy’s behavior and particularly her inability to understand that she was unwell meant she was a risk to herself and to other people.
-Ivy was very angry about the decision and refused to co-operate with the move.
+The medical team said Ivy’s behaviour and particularly her inability to understand that she was unwell meant she was a risk to herself and to other people.
+Ivy was very angry about the decision and refused to cooperate with the move.

 Ivy’s son, Chris, had an Enduring Power of Attorney to act for his mother.
 He was told his mother had no choice about her care and that decisions were being made in her best interests.
 Chris sold Ivy’s house after Ivy’s social worker told him to do so because Ivy had too much capital for Social Services to help pay her care home fees.
 The fees were £35,000 a year.